 I Love a Mystery

 (1939-1952).
-OTR adventure serial about three friends who traveled the world looking for adventure, and excitement, both of which they found aplenty.
+OTR adventure serial about three friends who traveled the world looking for adventure, and excitement.
 Episodes straddled the borders between mystery, horror, humor, supernatural, and mysticism.
 Learn more.

 (1933-1951).
 OTR juvenile adventure series following the globe-trotting Jack Armstrong, his cousins Billy and Betty Fairfield, and his Uncle Jim.
 One of the longest running juvenile radio adventure series.
 Learn more.